How To Use The Key

 Exploring Tardigrade Profiles

 Each Tardigrade profile offers detailed descriptions for the genus, and may include additional images for comparison.
+Some also have information on where to locate a key to the species of that genus.

 Share Your Experience